A decoupled, stable, and second-order integrator for the Landau--Lifshitz--Gilbert equation with magnetoelastic effects: Abstract

 \section{Abstract}

 We consider the numerical approximation of a nonlinear system of partial differential equations modeling magnetostriction in the small-strain regime consisting of the Landau--Lifshitz--Gilbert equation for the magnetization and the conservation of linear momentum law for the displacement.
 We propose a fully discrete numerical scheme based on first-order finite elements for the spatial discretization.
 The time discretization employs a combination of the classical Newmark-$\beta$ scheme for the displacement and the midpoint scheme for the magnetization, applied in a decoupled fashion.
-The resulting method is fully linear, formally of second order in time, and we prove that it is unconditionally stable.
-Finally, we assess the stability, accuracy, and energy conservation properties of the proposed method in a collection of numerical experiments.
+The resulting method is fully linear and formally of second order in time.
+We derive the discrete energy law satisfied by the approximations and prove the stability of the scheme.
+Finally, we assess the performance of the proposed method in a collection of numerical experiments.